oasis-tcs/openc2-ap-pf/oc2pf.md

 | 2 | **stop_time** | Date-Time | 0..1 | The specific date/time to terminate the Command.|
 | 3 | **duration** | Duration | 0..1 | The length of time for a Command to be in effect. |
 | 4 | **response_requested** | Response-Type | 0..1 | The type of Response required for the Command: `none`, `ack`, `status`, `complete`. |

-#### Command Arguments Unique to PF
-The list of common Command Arguments is extended to include additional Command Arguments as defined in this section and are referenced with the `pf` namespace identifier.

 **Table 2.1.3-2.
 Command Arguments Unique to PF**